-The best Persian learning resources to learn Persian online for free (or for a small fee)
+These are the best Persian learning resources to learn Persian online for free … or for a small fee.

 Iran and most of the world don’t currently get along.
 But that shouldn’t stop you from learning Persian, to connect with some of the kindest people in the world who live in a beautiful country that many rave about after visiting.
 And in the process you’ll learn a truly beautiful language!